mikeferguson/ndt_2d/README.md

    map.
 This works for both continuing to map OR localization.
 Robot must be localized with the initial pose tool.

+ * ``max_range``: Maximum distance of laser measurements.
+Measurements beyond this range are discarded.
+Default is ``-1``, in which case the max range will be extracted from the laser scan message.

+ * ``occupancy_threshold``: When generating the occupancy grid map, this is the threshold between free and occupied space based on how many raytraces have hit or passed through a given cell.

  * ``odom_frame``: TF frame_id for the odometry.
 Usually ``odom``.

  * ``optimization_node_limit``: Minimum number of nodes that must be added